Bruno Bellone

-Bruno Bellone (born 14 March 1962) is a former French international footballer who played as a winger, and who earned 34 caps and scored two goals for France from 1981 to 1988.
+Bruno Bellone (born 14 March 1962) is a French former professional footballer who played as a winger, and who earned 34 caps and scored two goals for France from 1981 to 1988.
 One of the goals was in the final of the 1984 European Championships, where France defeated Spain 2–0 to win the title.
 He was also in France's 1982 and 1986 World Cup squads.

 Career

-It was the quarter-final match against Brazil in 1986 for which he will most be remembered, for two incidents.
+Bellone played a significant role in two key incidents in France's 1986 World Cup quarter final against Brazil.
 Firstly, as the end of extra-time approached, he had a clear opportunity to score the winning goal, as he rounded Brazil goalkeeper Carlos on the edge of the penalty area.
 He was blocked by Carlos as he went past him, thus knocking him off balance and preventing him to reach the ball in time to score.
 The referee did not give a foul.
 In the penalty shoot-out, Bellone took France's third kick.
 The ball hit the post and rebounded onto Carlos and then back into the goal.
 Despite Brazilian protests, the goal was allowed to stand.
 France manager Henri Michel, confronted after the game with the possibility that Bellone's penalty should not have stood, pointed to the Carlos incident in open play and said "There was a certain justice in that".
 The laws of football were later clarified in favour of the referee's decision.